unil-lettres/grimm/README.md

 ant
 ```

+## Release

+Release can be triggered via git tags.
+A `.xar` package will be attached as release asset automatically.
+The version number in `expath-pkg.xml` needs to be set manually before release:

+1. Increase version number in `expath-pkg.xml`
+2. commit and push as usual
+3. add tag `v1.0.0` of new version e.g. `git tag -a v1.0.0`
+4. push tag `git push origin v1.0.0`

 ## Customization of the app

 For adding new stories and static pages, see README file in the data package repo.